DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Abstract

 \section{Abstract}

-Recent evidence suggests that analyzing the presence/absence of taxonomic features can offer a compelling alternative to differential abundance analysis in microbiome studies.
-However, standard approaches face challenges with boundary cases and multiple testing.
-To address these challenges, we developed DiPPER (Differential Prevalence via Probabilistic Estimation in R), a method based on Bayesian hierarchical modeling.
-We benchmarked our method against existing differential prevalence and abundance methods using data from 67 publicly available human gut microbiome studies.
-We observed considerable variation in performance across methods, with DiPPER outperforming alternatives by combining high sensitivity with effective error control.
-DiPPER also demonstrated superior replication of findings across independent studies.
+\textbf{Motivation:} Recent evidence suggests that analyzing the presence/absence of taxonomic features can offer a compelling alternative to differential abundance analysis in microbiome studies.
+However, standard approaches to differential prevalence analysis face challenges with boundary cases and multiple testing.

+\textbf{Results:} To address these limitations, we developed DiPPER (Differential Prevalence via Probabilistic Estimation in R), a method based on Bayesian hierarchical modeling.
+We benchmarked our method against existing differential prevalence methods, along with two differential abundance tools, using publicly available data from 57 human gut microbiome studies.
+We observed considerable variation in performance across the evaluated methods.
+Importantly, DiPPER demonstrated high sensitivity to detect potentially differentially prevalent features while maintaining a well-calibrated family-wise error rate under the global null hypothesis.
+Most notably, it outperformed the alternatives in the replication of findings across independent studies.
 Furthermore, DiPPER provides differential prevalence estimates and uncertainty intervals that are inherently adjusted for multiple testing.